310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(He appeared to be human, like me.
 He can’t be a God who grants anything you wish for.)</th>

-<th>(… Is that *really* true…?
+<th>(…Is that *really* true…?
 Then how did that filthy pool become spotless in one night?
 Is there really an explanation for something as bizarre as that…?)</th>

 <th>(Wait, no, but… Hmmm?
 I mean, it matches up pretty well, since it was right after I mentioned it—so maybe the only possible conclusion is that he granted my wish through mystical means—)</th>

-<th>(… I must be going crazy.
+<th>(…I must be going crazy.
 Something so miraculous happened that I’m losing my mind.)</th>
 {% endbubble %}

 {% bubble Kuro pastinjured %}